connkat/pixels2/README.md

-# pixels2
+# Pixels 2

-I liked my original design too much to take it down so I'm making a totally new site for V2.
+I made a site that I loved and it didn't serve the purpose it needed but I wanted to keep it so I'm making a new repo.